-Virtual tours are becoming more popular, as listing agents adjust to the seller’s demands to keep their properties on the market.
+During the ban, virtual tours (video) are coming online, as listing agents adjust to the demands of sellers to keep their properties on the market.
 We have concerns that our clients can’t make a good decision without being in the property and seeing for themselves.

 When we are free to move around again, our staff reserve the right to set our own personal safety limits.
-Within then it will be up to individual buyers to decide whether they want to see properties that are occupied and attend open houses, or not.
+Within them, we will again leave it up to individual buyers to decide whether they want to see properties that are occupied or not, attend open houses, or not.

 We are committed to doing what we can to prepare our clients for buying, when it is safe to do so.